trantheanh/English-Vietnamese-Inference/README.md

 # envi_inference
-English - Vietnamese translation with pretrained model from Google
+English - Vietnamese translation with pretrained model from Google (Attention with RNN)